openaps/docs/docs/index.rst

    How OpenAPS makes decisions  <docs/How it works/understand-determine-basal>
    Insulin on board calculations <docs/How it works/understanding-insulin-on-board-calculations>
-   Understanding Autotune <docs/How it works/understanding-autotune>
-   Running Autotune <docs/How it works/autotune>
+   Understanding Autotune <docs/How it works/autotune>
-   Using Autosens <docs/How it works/autosens>
+   Understanding Autosens <docs/How it works/autosens>

 .. toctree::
    :maxdepth: 2